reactioncommerce/catalyst/package/src/components/Chip/Chip.md

 ### Overview

 The Catalyst Chip inherits from the Material-UI [Chip component](https://material-ui.com/components/chips/).
-Refer to tne Material-UI [Chip API docs](https://material-ui.com/api/chip/) for more information.
+Refer to the Material-UI [Chip API docs](https://material-ui.com/api/chip/) for more information.

 ### Usage